JohanSmet/udacity_carnd/writeup.md

 The code for this step is contained in the calibrate function of the `Camera` class located in the camera.py file.

 The results of the calibration are saved to a file.
-The first step of the calibration function is to check if this file exists from a previous execution and load it instead of running the entire calibration.
+The first step of the calibration function is to check if this file exists from a previous execution and load it instead of running the entire calibration again.
 This will save us a lot of time in the next stage of the project.

 The first real step of the calibration is preparing the "object points", which are the XYZ-coordinates of the chessboard corners in world space.
 By assuming the chessboard is fixed to the XY-plane (Z=0) these points will be the same for each calibration image.